Chondrodysplasia punctata

 Acute treatment for migraine may include any of the following drugs:

 Everyone with migraine needs effective treatment at the time of the headaches.
 Some people with frequent and severe migraine need preventive medications.
 In general, prevention should be considered if migraines occur one or more times weekly, or if migraines are less frequent but disabling.
-Preventive medicines are also recommended for individuals who take symptomatic headache treatment more than three times a week.
-Physicians will also recommend that a migraine sufferer take one or more preventive medications two to three months to assess drug effectiveness, unless intolerable side effects occur.
+Preventive medicines also are recommended for individuals who take symptomatic headache treatment more than three times a week.
+Physicians also will recommend that a migraine sufferer take one or more preventive medications two to three months to assess drug effectiveness, unless intolerable side effects occur.

 Several preventive medicines for migraine were initially marketed for conditions other than migraine: